vklabmipt/implicit-unlikelihood-training/README.md

 # Implicit Unlikelihood Training: Improving Neural Text Generation with Reinforcement Learning

 This repository contains the code needed for running the experiments from the paper:

-Implicit Unlikelihood Training: Improving Neural Text Generation with Reinforcement Learning (under review at COLING)
+Evgeny Lagutin, Daniil Gavrilov and Pavel Kalaidin, Implicit Unlikelihood Training: Improving Neural Text Generation with Reinforcement Learning (accepted to EACL 2021)

 | Table of Contents                     |